Before Your Surgery

-- Patients infected with the coronavirus at the time of surgery are at higher risk of developing severe pulmonary complications.
+- Patients infected with the coronavirus at the time of surgery are at higher risk of developing severe post-operative complications.

-- These pulmonary complications are much more common in patients over the age of 70, those with one or more medical co-morbidities (such as diabetes, hypertension, obesity and heart and lung disease), and those undergoing major surgery.
+- These complications are much more common in patients over the age of 60, those with one or more medical co-morbidities (such as diabetes, hypertension, obesity and heart and lung disease), and those undergoing major surgery.

 - The vast majority of surgeries performed by the Banff Sport Medicine team are not considered major.